raulgotor/maxim_max6675/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** raulgotor, maxim_max6675, twitter_handle, MAXIM AS6675 Driver, Platform agnostic C driver for the MAXIM AS6675 Cold-Junction-Compensated K-Thermocouple-to-Digital Converter
+*** raulgotor, maxim_max6675, twitter_handle, Maxim MAX6675 Driver, Platform agnostic C driver for the Maxim MAX6675 Cold-Junction-Compensated K-Thermocouple-to-Digital Converter
 -->